 If your city isn’t looking to become a smart city yet, you will be very soon.
-To get there will take leadership, guidance, and persistence so we thought about you and did a little bit of digging.
-There are so many different types of leaders in local government; we reviewed some important traits of successful leaders to reveal 3 traits needed by leadership to build a successful smart city.
+To get there, it will take leadership, guidance, and persistence.
+There are so many different types of leaders in local government, so here are 3 traits needed by leadership to build a successful smart city.

 5. Launch of 2.0

 In late 2017 we were excited to launch mobile version 2.0, which was our new UI and updated experience for the Rock Solid (previously CitySourced) mobile app.
 We redesigned the UI to be clean and clear for the end-user so that they could find and connect with their government faster than ever!
 We have come a long way since first launching our product in 2009.
 See what other changes came with the launch of our mobile version 2.0 update.